florian-beetz/bachelor-thesis/thesis.md

 However, JSR 376 specifying Java's module system states, that OSGi only can address the issue of reliable configuration, but not the issue of strong encapsulation as it is itself built on top of the Java platform [@Reinhold2017a].
-Similar to the above mentioned build tools, OSGi can also be used together with Java 9.
+Similar to the above-mentioned build tools, OSGi can also be used together with Java 9.

 ### JPMS' Modules {#sec:j9_impl}